Race the Sun (film): Plot

-The day of the race, Daniel has the sudden idea to put in an extra battery in the car.
-Daniel being a surfer is capable of predicting sky conditions, and claims that the sky will cloud over that afternoon.
-Due to that strategy, the Kona Pali team is able to outperform everyone else and barely qualify by completing the required hundred laps, defeating Sutcliffe Academy and a resentful Steve in the process.
+The day of the race, Daniel has the sudden idea to put an extra battery in the car.
+Daniel, a surfer, can predict sky conditions, and claims it will be cloudy that afternoon.
+Consequently the Kona Pali team outperforms everyone else and barely qualifies by completing the required hundred laps, defeating Sutcliffe Academy and a resentful Steve in the process.

-Jack Fryman attempts to have the Cockroach rebuilt and redesigned to have Celtech's solar panels after being pressured by his superiors, but the team refuses with Braz emphasizing that their car was built by "animals".
+Jack Fryman attempts to have the Cockroach rebuilt and redesigned with Celtech's solar panels after pressure from his superiors, but the team refuses with Braz emphasizing that their car was built by "animals".
 Arriving in Australia, the drivers are weighed in and Gilbert registers himself as an alternate.
-The students are nearly demoralized when seeing the arrival of Hans Kooiman and the Euro Team as well as several other entries, but are reassured that they are here to race like everyone else.
-The night before the first day, Sandra announces that a captain must be chosen and Daniel is nominated due to the double battery idea that got them there.
+The students are nearly demoralized on seeing the arrival of Hans Kooiman and the Euro Team among other entries, but are reassured that they are here to race like everyone else.
+The night before the first day, Sandra announces they must choose a captain; Daniel's double-battery idea gets him the nomination.

-On the first day the Cockroach suffers a busted ball joint.
-Jack Fryman tells them to either fix the car or leave the race, Frank threatens Jack not to interfere again.
+On the first day the Cockroach suffers a busted balljoint.
+Jack Fryman tells them to either fix the car or leave the race; Frank warns Jack not to interfere again.
 The team eventually manages to repair the car, but fall greatly behind as a result.
 When reaching their camping stop for the night, they're told not to despair since the highway can play tricks and even the odd.
-On the second day things go smoothly until a sand storm hits that damages several cars, but the cockroach and Cindy survive intact.
+On the second day a sandstorm hits that damages several cars, but the Cockroach and Cindy survive intact.
 That night, Frank tells Sandra that he made it to Kona Pali because of Gilbert.
-Gilbert's father, John Francis Tutu, was a machinist on the USS Clark where a 22 year-old Frank was also stationed.
+Gilbert's father, John Francis Tutu, was a machinist on the USS Clark where a 22-year-old Frank was also stationed.
 One day an oxygen tank blew up and killed four men, including Gilbert's father who jumped in front of Frank to save his life.